KenPowerClassroom/SoftwareEngineeringforGamesI/softwareDevelopmentLifeCycle.md

 ## Iterative

-One of the big problems discovered by waterfall, is that no aount of analysis can correctly answer the questin of what is needed.
+One of the big problems discovered by waterfall, is that no amount of analysis can correctly answer the question of what is needed.

 The basic idea behind this method is to develop a system through repeated cycles (iterative) allowing software developers to take advantage of what was learned during development of earlier parts or versions of the system. process start with a simple implementation of a subset of the software requirements and iteratively enhance the evolving versions until the full system is implemented.
-At each iteration, design modifications are made and new functional capabilities are added
+At each iteration, design modifications are made, and new functional capabilities are added

 ## Example iterative processes